srupslurp/srupslurp/README.md

 - i am 80% of the time starring at my laptop screen on pony town and the other 20% either offtab or away from my keyboard..so w2i at all times or i wont see your messages bc im way to lazy to backread mssgs

-- you can find my strawpage below. it provides more infomation about me/fandoms and other things and all that stuff.,.,.,
+- you can find my strawpage below. it provides more infomation about me/fandoms and other things and all that stuff.,.,., but my pronouns page has some of the info i have in my strawpage in it..!!

-STRAWPAGE(S)!!
+# STRAWPAGE(S)!!

 - https://srupslurp.straw.page
 - https://yaaayquestions.straw.page (answering gimmicks one!!)